LET’S GET STARTED

 Journal Entry #3 – Loan Interest Expense Accrual

 You must record interest on your loan payable each month as interest is accumulating.
-Even though it may be forgiven, you still need to record it.
+Even though it is forgiven in most jurisdictions, you still need to record it.

-Calculation the amount of interest due each month.
-Use a straight line calculation based upon days.
+Calculate the amount of interest due each month.
+Use a straight-line calculation based upon days.
 Even though payments are deferred for 6 months, interest is not.

 DR PP Loan Interest Expense